-csunfoley asked: I hate to bother you, but could you update your instructions?
+csunfoley said: I hate to bother you, but could you update your instructions?
 The links dont work (but I can find latest versions OK), and my Prime Sense folder doesnt have the files you say to copy.
 I can give you more detail if it helps (my scratch class is dying to try this!).

 It’s no bother, it’s just that the the folks who made the software have updated their drivers and they don’t make the old ones available.